quicwg/base-drafts/draft-ietf-quic-http.md

 correlated with the request.
 This means that the client's first request occurs on QUIC stream 0, with subsequent requests on stream 4, 8, and so on.
-In order to permit these streams to open, an HTTP/3 server SHOULD configure non-zero minimum values for the number of permitted streams and the initial flow control window for each stream.
+In order to permit these streams to open, an HTTP/3 server SHOULD configure non-zero minimum values for the number of permitted streams and the initial stream flow control window.
 It is RECOMMENDED that at least 100 requests be permitted at a time, so as to not unnecessarily limit parallelism.

 HTTP/3 does not use server-initiated bidirectional streams, though an extension could define a use for these streams.
 Clients MUST treat receipt of a